-Coal and Peat Fires: A Global Perspective: A Companion to Volumes 1-4 includes the latest research findings about coal and peat fires in the United States, China, Indonesia, Spain, India, and elsewhere.
-This book focuses on important information about the relationship of combustion to human health and to water quality.
-It contains key information for geoscientists, fire-science and environmental engineers, and anyone interested in coal and peat fires that affect humans as well as entire ecosystems.
+Coal and Peat Fires: A Global Perspective, Volume Five: Case Studies - Advances in Field and Laboratory Research a companion to Volumes 1-4 includes the latest research findings on coal and peat fires in the United States, China, Indonesia, Spain, India, and elsewhere.
+This book focuses on important information on the relationship of combustion to human health and water quality.
+It contains key information for geoscientists, fire-scientists, environmental engineers, and anyone interested on how coal and peat fires affect humans and entire ecosystems.

-- Chapters authored by world-renowned experts in coal and peat fires
+- Provides chapters authored by world-renowned experts in coal and peat fires

-- Global in scope – case studies from fires around the world are included
+- Covers case studies from fires around the world

 - Includes a companion website with additional resources and a periodically updated world map of coal and peat fires

 Mineralogists, petrologists, coal geologists, geophysicists, mining engineers, environmental and remote sensing scientists, and anyone involved in technical aspects of coal mining, coal fires, and combustion metamorphism; air and water quality researchers, public health professionals and policy makers

 1. The Earliest Known Uses of Coal as a Fuel: Paleolithic, Mesolithic, and Bronze Age Coal Fires

 Glenn B. Stracher, J. Marion Wampler, Li Jun, Wang Yongqiang

 2. Coal-Fire Microarthropods from the Centralia, Pennsylvania and Healy, Alaska Mine Fires